michalis0/Business-Intelligence-and-Analytics/labs/02 - Pandas and Python/README.md

 - How to autocomplete Python code.

 ## Goals:
+- Learn what an API is and how to extract data from it.
 - Learn how to load different types of dataset
 - Load some csv files from the /data in our github.
 What is the dataset about?
 What is the numerosity, what is the dimensionality of the dataset?
 - Learn how to convert columns in the appropriate datatype.
 - Learn how to do basic operations using the dataframe in Python.

 ## Lab Structure
+1. You will start by learning how to extract JSON-format data from an API (web service).
-1. You will learn how to load csv and JSON files into a Pandas DataFrame, which is covered in the [walkthrough pandas loading](walkthroughs/walkthrough_pandas_loading.ipynb) walkthrough notebook.
+2. You will learn how to load csv and JSON files into a Pandas DataFrame, which is covered in the [walkthrough pandas loading](walkthroughs/walkthrough_pandas_loading.ipynb) walkthrough notebook.
-2. You will then be able to showcase your skills in the [exercise](exercises/exercise_01.ipynb).
+3. You will then be able to showcase your skills in the [exercise](exercises/exercise_01.ipynb).
 You will have 20-25 mins to do it and we will then correct it.
 4. [Optional] For students that wish to refresh Python, we have prepared this [python tutorial](walkthroughs/walkthrough_python_tuto.ipynb) walkthrough notebook.

 ## Exercises at HOME